 The good news for individuals requiring care and their families is that plenty of funding options are on the table – provided the financial aspect of care is considered early enough.
 The sooner provisions are made, the more flexible options you have.

 Careful planning can ensure you fund your care in the most efficient way possible and avoid paying any unnecessary costs.
 An advisor can help you look at your options as well as ensure you claim all of the benefits you are entitled to.
 Therefore, mitigation rather than avoidance is the key.

-However this can also be a challenging prospect – as with so many options available it can be difficult to know which choice to make.
+However, this can also be a challenging prospect – as with so many options available, it can be difficult to know which choice to make.
 This is why sound, professional advice is so important.

 With a number of options on the table (each with rather complicated criteria and features) it can be difficult to feel confident in making a decision.